 How to Become a Counselor in Connecticut

-As in many other states, counselors in Connecticut are known as Licensed Professional Counselors (LPCs).
-Connecticut’s largest professional association for LPCs is the Connecticut Counseling Association, which traces its roots back to the first Guidance Conference in Connecticut in 1927.
+In Connecticut, independently licensed counselors are known as Licensed Professional Counselors (LPCs).
+The state also offers a Professional Counselor Associate license for graduates who have completed the required education and clinical training but are still completing the postgraduate supervised experience required for full LPC licensure.
+Connecticut’s largest professional association for counselors is the Connecticut Counseling Association, which traces its roots back to the first Guidance Conference in Connecticut in 1927.

 LPC licensure in Connecticut is handled by the state Department of Public Health.
-Licensure details, including requirements for education, supervision, examination, and renewal, are examined further below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships available to aspiring LPCs in the state.
+Licensure details, including requirements for education, supervision, examination, and renewal, are further examined below, along with salary information from the U.S. Bureau of Labor Statistics and scholarships available to aspiring LPCs in the state.

 Sponsored Online Counseling Programs